Hery21/Fish-commodity/README.md

 The API endpoints for the Go application are:

-POST /register - receives json with new user info, create the user in DB, and generate password POST /login - Outputs JWT Token if the credentials given is true GET /validate - validate the token and outputs the decoded token
+POST /register - receives json with new user info, create the user in DB, and generate password.
+POST /login - Outputs JWT Token if the credentials given is true.
+GET /validate - validate the token and outputs the decoded token.

 The API endpoints for the Express.js application are:

-GET /fetch - get the data from the link and create a new column by converting price to USD and pass it to the DB GET /aggregate - role admin can aggregate the data from previously fetched data
+GET /fetch - get the data from the link and create a new column by converting price to USD and pass it to the DB.
+GET /aggregate - role admin can aggregate the data from previously fetched data.

 ## Docker Configuration
 The Docker image is configured to expose ports 8080 and 3000, and set the environment variables APP_ENV, MYSQL_HOST, MYSQL_USER, and MYSQL_PASSWORD.